Trust & governance

 • Review committees ask for documentation that does not exist yet.

-• Deployment conversations slow down because roles and oversight rules are unclear.
+• Deployment discussions slow down because roles and oversight rules are unclear.

 Governance-oriented deployment

-Responsible AI in healthcare requires process as much as model design.
+Responsible AI in healthcare requires process discipline as much as model design.

 Medixplain focuses on the connective tissue around the model: intended use, explanation mode, documentation depth, escalation paths, oversight ownership, and the practical evidence people need in regulated contexts.